puppetlabs/puppet-resource_api/docs/hands-on-lab/06-implementing-the-provider.md

-# Implementing the Provider
+# Implementing the provider

-To expose resources from the HUE Hub to puppet, a type and provider define and implement the desired interactions.
-The *type*, like the transport schema, defines the shape of the data using Puppet Data Types.
+To expose resources from the HUE Hub to Puppet, a type and provider define and implement the desired interactions.
+The *type*, like the transport schema, defines the shape of the data using Puppet data types.
 The implementation in the *provider* takes care of the communication and data transformation.

 For this hands on lab, we'll now go through implementing a simple `hue_light` type and provider to manage the state of the light bulbs connected to the HUE Hub.

 ## Generating the Boilerplate

 In your module directory, run `pdk new provider hue_light`.
-This will create another set of files with a bare-bones type and provider, as well as unit tests.
+This creates another set of files with a bare-bones type and provider, as well as unit tests.

 ```
 david@davids:~/tmp/hue_workshop$ pdk new provider hue_light